Community Foundation of Greater Greensboro

 Moses Cone Hospital Project

-In September 2022, artist Cliff Garten was selected to create a signature sculpture on the campus of Moses Cone Hospital.
-Garten is the founder of Cliff Garten Studio in Venice, California.
-With a Master of Fine Arts in Sculpture from Rhode Island School of Design and a Master of Landscape Architecture with Distinction from the Harvard Graduate School of Design.
+In September 2022, artist Cliff Garten was selected to create a site-specific sculpture at this location.
+Garten is the founder of the Cliff Garten Studio in Venice, California with a Master of Fine Arts in Sculpture from Rhode Island School of Design and a Master of

 2019/2022